Skip to main content

 Core Capabilities

-- Named Query Save/Load: Allows saving configured multi-dimensional complex query conditions as "Favorite Bookmarks," supporting quick subsequent loading for improved daily reuse efficiency.
+• Named Query Save/Load: Allows saving configured multi-dimensional complex query conditions by organization scope(s), supporting quick subsequent loading and reuse within current permission scope to improve daily reuse efficiency.

 3. Event